What Does It Mean to Be an Apostle Today?

 There are other ways that we wander away from our apostolates.
 For example, many of us don’t like what’s happening in our parishes so we try to transform them by forcing change — doing it our way.
 Or we attempt to reshape our children or spouses or others into our image of what we think they should be.
 By taking matters into our own hands, we are like a branch cut off from the vine.
 Rather than bear fruit, we wither up, and the so-called fruit that we push onto others leaves a bitter taste in their mouths.

-True apostles are identified by the following fruits (as indicated in paragraph 4):
+A true apostle is identified by the following fruits (as indicated in paragraph 4):

 1. We are hidden in God.
 We do not glorify ourselves.
 Therefore, the people around us see Jesus, not us.
 If we’re in a powerful, public role, such as president of the Parish Council, the way we lead teaches others what Jesus is really like.